 - Toilet cleaning: Many commercial products are available for toilet cleaning.
 Use them as directed, but do not mix them or use them with household bleach or other cleaning products.
 Never use toilet-cleaning products to clean anything but your toilets.
 Do not use cleaning tabs in the upper tank. - Toilet leaks: If the water chamber appears to be leaking, this may be resulting from condensation on the outside of the toilet tank.
 If this is a problem, you may wish to use a cloth tank cover.
 If water leaks into the bowl through the overflow pipe, try adjusting the rod that holds the float so that it is closer to the bottom of the tank.
-Flush the toilet; if it still leaks, you may need to have the inlet valve washer replaced.

-- flush-ball valve.
+Flush the toilet; if it still leaks, you may need to have the inlet valve washer replaced. - If the water trickles into the bowl but is not coming through the overflow pipe, it is coming through the flush-ball valve.
 The rods between the ball valve and the flushing handle may need aligning so that the ball drops straight down after the handle has been pushed.
 Water will leak through into the bowl if the ball valve is worn or if there is dirt or rust on the ball or ball seat.
 If the latter, remove dirt and rust.
-If the ball is worn, turn off the water, unscrew the ball and replace it with a new one. - Stopped-Up Toilet: Use a coil-spring steel auger, which you can rent or purchase at a home-care store or rental yard.
+If the ball is worn, turn off the water, unscrew the ball and replace it with a new one. - ▶ Stopped-Up Toilet: Use a coil-spring steel auger, which you can rent or purchase at a home-care store or rental yard.
 Insert the auger so that the point goes up into the trap.
-Turning the auger's handle will break up the blockage or catch it so it can be removed.

-1 Important Note: Oakwood Homes and its plumbing trade partner will not be responsible for stopped-up toilets.
+Turning the auger's handle will break up the blockage or catch it so it can be removed. - 1 Important Note: Oakwood Homes and its plumbing trade partner will not be responsible for stopped-up toilets.